zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-to-a-breakpoint.md

 <img src="images/replay-to-a-breakpoint-4.png" alt="Trace Window">

+The replay starts, pausing when the breakpoint is reached.
 Press **F5** to resume the replay and proceed to the next breakpoint or end of the trace if there is no other breakpoint available.